 Self-Fanservice: Muscle fetishists tend to fawn over a sizable portion of the female cast (namely the adult ones).
 They're particularly fond of Leona for some reason, but the list of likely runner-ups for fan artists includes (but certainly is not limited to) Mai, Blue Mary, Athena, Vice, Shermie, Vanessa, Angel, and even Kula.

-So Bad, It's Good: The movie.
-In the same vein, Andy Seto manhuas.
+So Bad, It's Good: The manhuas by Andy Seto.
 While they loosely follow the canon of the story, there's some questionable designs in the art, ranging from Only Six Faces to You Don't Look Like You, or passing through wrong colouring, to plain standard colouring, and rarely (for dramatic purposes only), full-blown BEAUTIFUL digital colouring looking almost as good as or even better than official art.
 On the "good" part, the fight scenes are well done and the power attacks look amazing, almost like they were ripped from Dragon Ball Z (but you wouldn't mind it because they look, well... pretty badass).

 So Okay, It's Average: The '94 manga by Tatsuya Shinjyouji.
-On one hand, the drawing style is simplistic and unremarkable and the Cliché Storm is undeniable.
-On the other, the storytelling flows in a relatively smooth manner despite the cliches and it offers some interesting background tidbits and possible interpretations—like Heidern's story (Sandra and Clara died in an Heroic Sacrifice to save him in this manga), how the Women's Team met in this continuity (Mai and Yuri become friends over being rejected as prospect members of the AOF and Fatal Fury team and then have to recruit King together), there's a background story in regards to the stages used by the Korean Team note (Kyo, Daimon and Benimaru walked into Kim's capture of Chang and Choi, Kim recognized Kyo and immediately challenged him and his group to a fight right there) and the Japan Team note (they improvised a stage in the streets of Osaka to fight the Women's Team since they were caught in a Deadly Game where Yuki's life was at the stake), etc.
+On one hand, the drawing style is very simplistic and unremarkable and the Cliché Storm is undeniable.
+On the other, the storytelling flows in a relatively smooth manner despite the cliches and it offers some interesting background tidbits and possible interpretations—like Heidern's story (Sandra and Clara died in an Heroic Sacrifice to save him from Rugal), how the Women's Team met in this continuity (Mai and Yuri become friends over being rejected as prospect members of the AOF and Fatal Fury team and then have to recruit King together), there's a background story in regards to the stages used by the Korea Team (Kyo, Daimon and Benimaru walked into Kim's capture of Chang and Choi, Kim recognized Kyo and immediately challenged him and his group to a fight right there) and the Japan Team (they and the Women Team improvised a stage in the streets of Osaka since Kyo and his friends were caught in a cruel Deadly Game/Hostage Situation with his girlfriend Yuki's life at stake), etc.

 Marukare is probably the first thing to come to mind when one thinks of Orochi, although his Harue special (the projectile-esque attack that can't be nullified by anything) is pretty bad too.
 Just be thankful that they didn't have him spam his Honosu Sori like Goenitz's Yonokaze.